dangphuc2470/VoyageVenture/README.md

 4. Enable the necessary APIs (Maps SDK, Places API) in your Google Cloud Platform project and obtain an API key.
 5. Open the `local.properties` file in the `android` directory of the project and add the following line to the file: `MAPS_API_KEY1=YOUR_API_KEY`, replacing `YOUR_API_KEY` with your actual API key.

+6. Do the same with the `.env` file in root directory

-6. Insert your API key from above to the appropriate location within the app (usually in the Android manifest or iOS plist file).
+7. Insert your API key from above to the appropriate location within the app (usually in the Android manifest or iOS plist file).

 This API key only use for Geolocation
 ```xml